P.F. Chang’s is opening its 1st location in Sonoma County. Here’s where

 P.F.
-Chang’s to open first North Bay location in downtown Santa Rosa
+Chang’s to open lone North Bay location in downtown Santa Rosa

 The popular global restaurant chain P.F.
 Chang’s is coming to Santa Rosa and plans to open a 4,000 square-foot space at the mall’s main entrance along B Street.